AshleyY1065/Instagram_DB_Clone/README.md

  MySQL project which is a cloned mimic version of Instagram database.

- It is used to perform data analysis for real world business related questions and scenarios such as
+ It is used to perform data analysis for real world business related questions and scenarios such as:

      "Discover the incentive program for frequent users" "Initiate a promotional effort aimed at the days with the highest number of user sign-ups"